 The main objective of an LMS is the teaching and training of the students and employees.
 This feature is a must-to-have in an LMS because it helps the teacher/trainer to design courses and create content for students/employees.
 May it be a course, quiz, assignment, or assessment test, you can create using this feature.

 It is an essential feature for an LMS in any organization rather than in an institute.
-Accept it that training an employee is way harder than teaching a student in a class.
-You can not fix the hours or timing for lectures.
-This is why this feature helps the employee to learn at their own pace.
-They can collect all the material and complete the course at their own pace.
+Accept it, training an employee is often more challenging than teaching a student in a classroom setting.
+Fixed lecture hours and timings may not be feasible in the case of employee training.
+That is why this feature enables employees to learn at their own pace.
+They can access all the learning materials and complete the course according to their own schedule using online courses.

 Analytics, Achievements, Statistics, Surveys